 The opportunity to learn from renowned faculty and work in world‐class research facilities in the heart of Silicon Valley draws the world’s top graduate students to Stanford.

-Our programs are recognized as among the best in the world, and graduates of the school stand among the most accomplished engineers of the past century.
-The School of Engineering’s multidisciplinary, entrepreneurial educational opportunities are aimed at solving the most pressing engineering challenges of our time and preparing graduates to lead in research, academia, and industry.
+Our programs are recognized as among the best in the world, and graduates of the school stand among the most accomplished engineers of the past century, leaders in research, academia and industry.

 Despite these advantages, not all admitted students come to Stanford.
 Demand for the very best graduate students is intensifying, with outstanding universities across the world vying for the same small pool of candidates.
 Lucrative jobs in industry lure some of the best students away from graduate study.
 Many highly qualified students make their decision to attend Stanford based in large part on financial considerations.

 The School of Engineering’s future depends on our ability to make financial considerations a non‐factor in any promising student’s decision to attend Stanford.
 As we empower these top candidates to choose academics in an environment that best allows them to pursue their passion for pushing the boundaries of knowledge, it provides a legacy that benefits the world as a whole.
 Your support is critical to that effort.